abarriosvasquez/abarriosvasquez/README.md

 Aspiring Software Engineer
 --------------------------

-I'm currently a student at UC Merced studying computer science and engineering.
-I have been coding with programming languages such as Python, HTML & CSS, and Java.
+I'm currently a student at College of San Mateo studying Computer Science Applications and Development.
+I have been coding with programming languages such as Python, HTML & CSS, javascript, and java.

 * 🌍  I'm based in Bay Area, CA
 * ✉️  You can contact me at [aunerbarrios86@gmail.com](mailto:aunerbarrios86@gmail.com)